emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/18-plot-time-series-rasters-in-r.md

 ## Challenge 1

-Change the plot title (but not the subtitle) to bold font.
+Change the plot subtitle to italic font.
 You can (and should!) use the help menu in RStudio or any internet resources to figure out how to change this setting.